ardasevinc/blog/cl7f1k8i908v61cnv2lqx1ru2.md

-## Take This With You: The Minimalistic Web Developer Self Care Kit
+# Take This With You: The Minimalistic Web Developer Self Care Kit

 This article is a collection of principles and helpful resources for web developers.
 Hope you find something helpful to you!

 *Docs and websites in this article will be updated frequently*

+*Last updated on 2022-11-10 09:50 UTC*

 ## Always Be Learning, Always Be Seeking